by Andrea M. Darcy

 By: Celestine Chua

-The art of unconsciously attributing how we secretly feel to others instead of ourselves, projection is a tricky mechanism that can blind us to what is really happening in our relationships.
+Projection is the art of unconsciously attributing how we secretly feel to others instead of ourselves.
+A tricky mechanism, it can blind us to what is really happening in our relationships.

 And psychological projection is common in the therapy room.